AnswerDotAI/pythonrunscript/README.md

 `pythonrunscript` will do this.
 It consumes the "script" metadata type.
 If the "script" metadata only declares pip dependencies, pythonrunscript just uses pip to install them.
 If it also declares a required python version, then pythonrunscript requires that you have conda installed, since it will use conda to manage the python version itself.

-Another tool (at the time of this writing, the only other tool?) which supports this "script" metadata type is [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies), which is excellent and which I highly recommend.
+Another tool (at the time of this writing, the only other tool?) which supports this "script" metadata type is [uv](https://docs.astral.sh/uv/guides/scripts/#declaring-script-dependencies), which is excellent and which I would recommend.
 It doesn't rely on conda.

 Bu in addition to the "script" type metadata, PEP-723 also defines the syntax by which you can define _other_ metadata types. pythonrunscript also defines the following types: